willfurnass/sheffield_hpc/iceberg/software/apps/abaqus.rst

 In this example, we will fetch a simulation from Abaqus' built in set of problems that makes use of user subroutines (UMATs) and run it in batch on a single core.
 After connecting to iceberg (see :ref:`ssh`),
-start an interactive sesssion with the :code:`qrsh` command.
+start an interactive session with the :code:`qrsh` command.

 Load version 2017 of Abaqus and fetch the ``umatmst3`` example by running the following commands: